vetleser/BayesianGEM/code/etcpy/README.md

 ```python
 from etcpy import etc
 ```
-1. temperature effect on protein denaturation
+1. Temperature effect on protein denaturation
 ```python
 etc.reframed_mappers.map_fNT(model,T,param_dict,solver_instance=None)
 ```
-model is the reframed model object.
-T is temperature in K. param_dict, the dictionary containing the following parameters of all enzymes in the model, solver_instance is an optional solver instance of type `reframed.solvers.Solver`.
+`model` is the reframed model object. `T` is temperature in Kelvin. `param_dict`, the dictionary containing the following parameters of all enzymes in the model, `solver_instance` is an optional solver instance of type `reframed.solvers.Solver`.
 If a solver instance is provided, the solver instance will be updated in-place and the model argument will remain unchanged.

-2. temperature effect on kcat
+2. Temperature effect on kcat
 ```python
 etc.reframed_mappers.map_kcatT(model,T,param_dict,solver_instance=None)
 ```
-model is the reframed model object.
-T is temperature in K. param_dict, the dictionary containing the following parameters of all enzymes in the model, solver_instance is an optional solver instance of type `reframed.solvers.Solver`.
+`model` is the reframed model object. `T` is temperature in Kelvin. `param_dict`, the dictionary containing the following parameters of all enzymes in the model, `solver_instance` is an optional solver instance of type `reframed.solvers.Solver`.
 If a solver instance is provided, the solver instance will be updated in-place and the model argument will remain unchanged.

-3. temperature effect on NGAM
+3. Temperature effect on NGAM
 ```python
 etc.reframed_mappers.set_NGAMT(model,T)
 ```
-model is the reframed model object **or** a solver instance
+`model` is the reframed model object **or** a solver instance

-4. set sigma
+4. Set sigma, saturation factor for enzymes
 ```python
 etc.reframed_mappers.set_sigma(model,sigma)
 ```

-model is the reframed model object **or** a solver instance
+`model` is the reframed model object **or** a solver instance

-5. simulate growth at different temperatures.
+5. Simulate growth at different temperatures.
 ```python
 etc.simulate_growth(model,Ts,sigma,param_dict)
 ```
-Ts is a list of tempertures in K.
+`Ts` is a list of tempertures in Kelvin.

-6. calculate dHTH, dSTS and dCpu of the denaturation process.
+6. Calculate dHTH, dSTS and dCpu of the denaturation process.
 There are two functions provided for two different scenarios.
 ```python
 dHTH,dSTS,dCpu = etc.thermal_parameters.get_dH_dS_dCpu_from_TmT90(Tm,T90)  #for a protein with experimental Tm and T90
 dHTH,dSTS,dCpu = etc.thermal_parameters.get_dH_dS_dCpu_from_TmLength(Tm,proteinLength) # for protein with only Tm
 ```
 Make sure that dCpu obtained from `etc.thermal_parameters.get_dH_dS_dCpu_from_TmT90(Tm,T90)` must be positive.
 If not, use `etc.thermal_parameters.get_dH_dS_dCpu_from_TmLength(Tm,proteinLength)`.

-7. Augment a dataframe `params` with the following columns: Tm,Tm_std,T90,dCpt,dCpt_std,Topt,Topt_std,Length with parameters from a dictionary `param_dict` containing some or all of the same parameters.
+7. Augment a dataframe `params` with the following columns: `Tm`,`Tm_std`,`T90`,`dCpt`,`dCpt_std`,`Topt`,`Topt_std`,`Length` with parameters from a dictionary `param_dict` containing some or all of the same parameters.
 This augmented dataframe is then converted to a dictionary of thermal parameters which can be used by `etc.simulate_growth`.
 Note that supplying an empty dictionary is equivalent to using the parameters in the dataframe as-is.
   ```python
   params = pd.read_csv('./model_enzyme_params.csv',index_col=0) # contains at least Tm,T90,dCpt,Topt,Length
   param_dict = etc.thermal_parameters.format_input(params, param_dict)
   ```

-9. sample the uncertainties in the thermal parameters Tm,Topt and dCpt.
-Given a dataframe containing following columns:Tm,Tm_std,T90,dCpt,dCpt_std,Topt,Topt_std,Length.
-Randomly generate a new value from a normal distribution N(Tm,Tm_std) taking Tm as an example.
+8. Sample the uncertainties in the thermal parameters Tm,Topt and dCpt.
+Given a dataframe containing following columns: `Tm`,`Tm_std`,`T90`,`dCpt`,`dCpt_std`,`Topt`,`Topt_std`,`Length`: Randomly generate a new value from a normal distribution N(Tm,Tm_std) taking Tm as an example.
 ```python
 new_params = etc.sample_data_uncertainty(params) # One can also specify columns to be sampled.
 The default is to sample all columns: [Tm,dCpt,Topt]
 thermalparams = etc.calculate_thermal_params(new_params)